OpenWaterFoundation/owf-infomapper-coagtransfer/README.md

       git-repos/                               Git repositories for the web application. owf-app-infomapper-ng/                 InfoMapper web application.
-        owf-infomapper-coagtransfer/           Workflow files to process input for web application. owf-infomapper-coagtransfer-data-wwr/  Data from WestWater Research (private repository).
+        owf-infomapper-coagtransfer/           Workflow files to process input for web application. owf-infomapper-coagtransfer-v0/        Initial version of the workflow prior to InfoMapper integration (private repository).
+        owf-infomapper-coagtransfer-data-wwr/  Data from WestWater Research (private repository).
 ```